In a previous post, we have written a comprehensive overview of WordPress Themes.

-Like Envato and Creative Market, Mojo doesn’t focus exclusively on WordPress themes, but you can easily find WP themes and narrow your search with theme categories (e.g. Responsive or eCommerce themes and theme frameworks, etc.) by selecting the dropdown “WordPress Themes” menu …
+Like Envato and Creative Market, Mojo doesn’t focus exclusively on WordPress themes, but you can easily browse hundreds of themes for WordPress and narrow your search with theme categories (e.g. Responsive or Photography themes and theme frameworks, etc.) by selecting the site’s dropdown “WordPress Themes” menu …

-Visit the site to find quality premium WordPress themes in the Mojo themes marketplace here:
+Visit the site to find great premium WordPress themes in the Mojo theme directory here:

-Now that we have looked at WordPress theme directories, let’s look at commercial and independent theme shops.
+Now that we have looked at WP theme marketplaces, let’s take a look at commercial WordPress theme design companies.

-SoloStream provides WordPress users with a great selection of high quality premium themes and the option of accessing all themes through a WordPress theme membership.
+SoloStream provides WordPress users with a selection of professional quality premium themes and the option of accessing all themes through a WordPress theme membership.

-(click on images above to see more SoloStream themes)
+(click on above images to see more themes from SoloStream)

-Woo Themes creates functional themes and offer a membership option that gives you access to all themes in their theme collection.
+Woo Themes designs eye-catching themes for WordPress and offers a membership option that gives you access to all themes in their growing WP theme portfolio.

-(click on the above images to see more themes from WooThemes)
+(click on the above images to see all themes from WooThemes)

-StoreFront specializes in e-commerce themes for WordPress.
+StoreFront creates gorgeous e-commerce themes for WordPress.
 StoreFront themes also integrate well with some of the most powerful e-commerce platforms and plugins available.

-(click on the above images to view more StoreFront themes)
+(click on the images above to view more themes from StoreFront)

-StudioPress designs WordPress themes based on a framework (called the “Genesis” framework) that allows users to quickly and easily build a professional and search optimized WordPress website, and provides a self-updating design architecture, turn-key site designs with beautiful frames for your content and unprecedented control of the framework.
+StudioPress builds WordPress themes based on a framework (called the “Genesis” framework) that lets users quickly and easily build a professional and search optimized WordPress site, and provides an auto-updating design architecture, turn-key designs with beautiful frames for the content and unprecedented control of the framework.

-Many website developers prefer using the Genesis framework not only because it’s well-coded and well-supported (the development team at StudioPress keeps the framework consistently updated to reflect best practices for coding and to make sure that themes remain always compatible with the latest version of WordPress, but because you can update your themes without losing any customizations you have made to your theme.
+Many web developers prefer using the Genesis framework not only because it’s well-coded and well-supported (the development team at StudioPress keeps this framework frequently up-to-date to reflect best practices for coding and to ensure that themes are always compatible with the latest WordPress version, but because you can update your themes without losing any customizations you have made to your theme.

-This is because themes built with the Genesis framework use something called “child themes,” which are like a paint job that sits on top of the framework and gives your site its unique design.
+This is because themes built using the Genesis framework use something called “child themes,” which are like “skins” that sit on top of the framework and gives your site its unique look and feel.

-If this all sounds too technical, don’t worry about it.
-StudioPress themes are very easy to work with, just like all other WordPress themes.
-The great thing about choosing StudioPress themes is that you pay one low price to receive unlimited support and updates, and you can install your themes on unlimited domains.
+If this sounds too technical, there’s no need to feel concerned about it.
+StudioPress themes are easy to work with, just like all other WordPress themes.
+The great thing about choosing StudioPress themes is that one low price entitles you to receive unlimited support and updates, and you can install your themes on unlimited domains.